Reviewed by Annabel

 Don’t come down here around midday if it’s sunny, you’ll catch fire.
 In the forest there is a border marked with salt and animal bones; don’t cross it.
 There are Indians in the woods and they don’t like wandering foreigners.
 You’ll never see them but they’re there.

 It transpires that although of Incan descent, Raphael is Bedlam’s nominally Catholic priest, and that the entire town is a hospital colony.
-All the inhabitants are ill or disabled – so Merrick with his lame leg finds himself fitting right in and feeling the echoes of his grandfather’s time there.
+All the inhabitants are ill or disabled.
 Raphael as the only fully able-bodied resident ministers to them, although he is prone to disappear at times.
 Even more confusingly, Raphael appears to have known Merrick’s grandfather, but he can’t be that old, surely?

 The towns and villages in this region are guarded by large statues known as Markayuq – which move.
 When we first encounter them, I immediately thought of Doctor Who’s Weeping Angels which scared me witless, but these statues although threatening to the uninitiated, are also far more interesting.The Markayuq are real, but Pulley’s versions are, the adventurers are told, animated by clockwork and pressure pads in the ground.
 They appear to be more than just statues though.

 Pulley went to Peru to research this book, learning some of the local language there and she has certainly done her research into the historical period and the Incas.
 Then she blends in some imaginative ideas of her own like the fascinating clockwork-driven lamps full of luminous pollen.
 She certainly has a fixation on clockwork mechanisms!
 And, in a neat touch, Merrick works with Watchmaker’s young Keito Mori whilst in opium-smuggling mode in China.